SHAIKSAHERABI/IMAGECLASSIFICATION/readme.md

 ![](ui_snapshot.jpg)

-In this data science and machine learning project, we classify sports personalities.
+In this data science and machine learning project, we classify political leaders .
 We restrict classification to only 25 people,
-1) Maria Sharapova
-2) Serena Williams
-3) Virat Kohli
-4) Roger Federer
-5) Lionel Messi

 Here is the folder structure,
 * UI : This contains ui website code